vatsalshah041/alai-coding-challenge/README.md

 ## Submission

-Please fork this repository and submit a pull request with your implementation.
+Please clone this repository and submit your implementation via email.
 Include a brief description of your approach and any challenges you faced.

 ## Resources